Unified Communication Compression Beyond Global Error Bounds for Distributed Nonconvex Optimization: Problem Formulation

-where $p \ge 1$, $r>0$, $C>0$ specifies the local region, and $\delta \in (0,1]$ measures the contraction. \end{assumption} \begin{remark} In the local sense, Assumption~\ref{ass:lcoal} is the most general form of compressors in the literature, to the best of our knowledge.
+where $r>0$, $C>0$ specifies the absolute compression error, $\delta\in(0,1]$ measures the contraction of the relative compression error, and $\mathbb{E}_{\mathcal{C}}[\cdot]$ denotes the expectation over the internal randomness of the compressor $\mathcal{C}$. \end{definition} \begin{remark} In the local sense, Definition~\ref{ass:lcoal} is the most general form of compressors in the literature, to the best of our knowledge.
 When \(C=1\) and \(r=1\), it reduces to the lcoal compressors with absolute compression error studied in \cite{zhang2023innovation,Yi_CommunicationCompression_2023}.
-Moreover, Assumption~\ref{ass:lcoal} is weaker than many existing global compressor assumptions, since it only requires an error guarantee on the local region \(\{x:\|x\|_p\le C\}\). \end{remark} Next, we provide several examples that satisfy Assumption~\ref{ass:lcoal}, including the 1-bit compressors and saturating quantizers, both of which transmit relatively limited information.
+Moreover, Definition~\ref{ass:lcoal} is weaker than many existing global compressor, since it only requires an error guarantee on the local region \(\{x:\|x\|_p\le C\}\). \end{remark} \begin{remark} In the global sense, Definition~\ref{ass:global} is the most general form of compressors in the literature, to the best of our knowledge.
+When \(C=0\), it reduces to global compressors with relative compression error as in~\cite{liao2022compressed}, while setting \(\delta=1\) and \(r=1\) yields global compressors with absolute compression error as in~\cite{Yi_CommunicationCompression_2023}.
+Compared with the locally-bounded class, this globally-bounded class has the distinctive feature of accommodating stochasticity and arbitrary additional bounded noise, which can be absorbed into the constant $C$ in \eqref{nonconvex:ass:compression_equ_scaling}. \end{remark}

+Next, we provide several examples that satisfy Definition~\ref{ass:lcoal}, including the 1-bit compressors and saturating quantizers, both of which transmit relatively limited information.